Origami Crease Pattern Fold Count Calculator

 Estimating crease count by base type:

-Most origami models start from a standard base.
-Each base has a known crease count, and additional folds shape the final model from that base.
+Most models start from a standard base.
+Each base leaves a known number of creases in the paper, and the shaping folds add more on top.

 The estimation formula:

-Detail steps are the shaping folds after collapsing the base — things like reverse folds, squash folds, petal folds, and crimps.
-Each detail step typically creates 2–3 new creases.
+Detail steps are the shaping folds you do after collapsing the base: reverse folds, squash folds, petal folds, crimps.
+Each one typically leaves 2 or 3 new creases in the paper.

-Worked example — origami dragon from bird base:
+Worked example, a dragon from the bird base:

-A bird base has 16 creases.
-A moderately complex dragon adds about 30 detail steps.
+A bird base leaves 16 creases.
+A moderately complex dragon adds around 30 shaping steps.

-Maekawa’s Theorem: At every interior vertex of a flat-folded crease pattern, the number of mountain folds minus the number of valley folds always equals ±2.
-This means mountains and valleys are never equal at any point.
+Maekawa’s Theorem: at every interior vertex of a flat-folded crease pattern, the number of mountain folds minus the number of valley folds is always exactly ±2.
+One consequence people miss: it forces an even number of creases at every interior vertex, so a vertex with five lines meeting it cannot fold flat, no matter how you assign them.

 Embed This Calculator